dtudk/pythonsupport-page/docs/internal/exercises.rst

    matplotlib=3.6

-Check that you can easily swap between these two environments.
+Check that you can swap between these two environments.

 .. note::